-With the recent release of the Citadel downloadable content, we have reached the end of the Mass Effect trilogy, it’s been a hugely ambitious undertaking by Bioware and one which will hold up as an example of what is possible with gaming as a storytelling vehicle for future generations.
+With the release of the Citadel DLC the Mass Effect trilogy reaches its final act.
+It’s been a hugely ambitious undertaking by Bioware and one which will, in years to come, be used as an example of just how much storytelling in video games has progressed.

-I have to admit that when it was first announced for the Xbox 360 and Pc I was thinking that I wouldn’t pick it up, it was a space RPG that wasn’t Knight of the Old Republic 3 and as such it really didn’t appeal to me but I remember seeing the first trailer and from that point I was hooked and read everything I could about it and I found myself being fascinated with the prospect of being able to make choices that would affect the way people would react to you and I was also intrigued to find out how the game would work as a hybrid of third-person shooter and RPG.
+It was marketed as a space RPG that wasn’t Knight of the Old Republic 3, and as such it really didn’t appeal to me.
+But after seeing the first trailer I was hooked.
+Reading everything I could about it, I found myself being fascinated with the prospect of being able to make choices that would affect the way people react to you.
+I was also intrigued to find out how the game would work as a hybrid of third-person shooter and RPG.

 It was also released on the PS3, much later on, but this can only be a good thing as it gives Sony fans the opportunity to play through the whole trilogy from the very beginning and experience it the way it was originally envisaged by the developers and from a personal standpoint I’m not really into the whole console rivalry thing, I think that if a game is good it should be experienced by as many people as possible and this is a fantastic game.

 Moving onto January 2010 I picked up Mass Effect 2, which I had been eagerly waiting for.
 And what a sequel it turned out to be, it looked fantastic, introduced more fascinating characters while also featuring favourites from the first game and allowed you to port your save file over from the first game which allowed for callbacks to the decisions made which was a nice touch.